HomagGroup/HOMAG-Connect/Base/HomagConnect.Base/Documentation/README.md

 #### Authentication

 We use [basic authentication](https://swagger.io/docs/specification/authentication/basic-authentication/).
-The username is the given from HOMAG, which is your `HOMAG partner id` and the password is the provided SAT from the customer in your application.
+The username is the given from HOMAG, which is your `HOMAG subscription id` and the password is the provided SAT from the customer in your application.

 #### Additional header data

+##### Versioning

+You should provide a `api-version` header, so we known, which version of the API you want to call.
+If this header is not present, we assume always the latest version.
+The current version is `2021-08-10`.

+##### Locale

+You should provide the [`accept-language`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) header, so you also receive possible error messages or other localized texts in the preferred language.

 ##### Additional data / tracing